Thiocarbonate

-Thiocarbonates are esters of those ions as well.
-They contain trigonal planar divalent functional groups similar to these anions.
+Thiocarbonates refer to esters of those ions as well (e.g. dimethyl trithiocarbonate, (CH3S)2CS).
+They contain trigonal planar divalent functional groups R–CS3−xOx–R similar to these anions (x = 0, 1, or 2, R is organyl group).
+Esters with the formula R\sO\sC(=S)\sS\sR are also called xanthates, while esters with the formula R\sS\sC(=S)\sS\sR are also called thioxanthates.

+Thiocarbonates also refer to salts of organyl thiocarbonate ions (e.g. sodium ethyl xanthate or SEX, CH3CH2OCS2−Na+).
+They contain R–CS3−xOx^{−} anions (x = 0, 1, or 2, R is organyl group).
+Anions with the formula R\sO\sCS2−, and their salts, are also called xanthates, while salts with the formula R\sS\sCS2−, and their salts, are also called thioxanthates.

 Monothiocarbonate

 Monothiocarbonate is the dianion CO2S(2−), which has C2v symmetry.
 Monothiocarbonate arises by the hydrolysis of thiophosgene or the reaction of base with carbonyl sulfide:

 The esters of monothiocarbonic acids are called monothiocarbonates as well (e.g. O-ethyl-S-methyl monothiocarbonate CH3CH2OC(O)SCH3).

 Dithiocarbonates

 Dithiocarbonate is the dianion COS2(2−), which has C2v symmetry.
 It arises from the reaction of aqueous base with carbon disulfide:

 Important derivatives of dithiocarbonates are the xanthates (O-esters of dithiocarbonates), with the formula ROCS2−.
 These salts are typically prepared by the reaction of sodium alkoxides with carbon disulfide.

 Another group of dithiocarbonates have the formula (RS)2CO.
 They are often derived by hydrolysis of the corresponding trithiocarbonates (RS)2CS.
 One example is tetrathiapentalenedione, a heterocycle that consists of two dithiocarbonate groups.